 - Love is kind.

-In this sentence love is a thing.
+In this sentence love is an intangible thing.
 Hence, it acts as an abstract noun that you cannot touch.

 Some words can have more than one grammatical usage.
 It is important to pay attention to how a particular word functions in a sentence.